baztian/aws-account-setup/README.md

 ### Initial account configuration

--> Create new Gmail Account
+-> Create separate (new) email account

--> Add Account to Smartphone
+-> Add account to smartphone to not miss any important mail

 -> https://console.aws.amazon.com/iam/